ManuelCarrascoY/openworm_tools/README.md

 ---

-The results of the forward and backward locomotion model are the following:
+Results of the forward and backward locomotion model:

 ![Forward locomotion](/images/FW_gif.gif)